elastic/rally-tracks/k8s_metrics/README.md

 ### `append-no-conflicts-metrics-index-with-refresh` (default)

 Index a metrics document corpus and sets the bulk API `refresh` query parameter.
 By default, Elasticsearch will perform refreshes asynchronously.
 This challenge is intended to capture refresh latency and the indexing throughput impact of refreshes during bulk indexing.
+This challenge can be executed against both stateful and serverless Elasticsearch.

 #### Parameters